thosgood/this-weeks-finds/markdown/201-250/week202.md

 which says

-> \"a planar binary tree is either the tree with one leaf or a pair of
+> "a planar binary tree is either the tree with one leaf or a pair of
-> planar binary trees.\"
+> planar binary trees."

 Starting from this, we can derive lots of other isomorphisms involving the set T(1), which turn out to be categorified versions of equations